ma3mool/Approxilyzer/README.txt

     $ ./submit_full_injection_jobs.pl // our sample script.
 Tune to your own needs
 3) Once injections are done (this may take some time), collect the results and analyze:
     $ ./approxilyzer -i results -a [app_name]
-4) Results should now be at $RELYZER_SHARED/results/injection_results/
+4) Results should now be at $APPROXILYZER/results/injection_results/

-RUNNING APPROXILYZER ANALYSIS: